My student's assignment has quite a few grammatical errors. Can your staff help with this?

 Tutors come from a variety of disciplines and majors.
 They are trained onsite through participation in weekly workshops, self-paced training exercises, focused observation and mentoring.
 We hire undergraduates as well as graduate student tutors who are particularly well-equipped to work on upper- and graduate-level projects.
+Furthermore, the center's Graduate Assistant is available upon request to tutor for graduate-level topics, theses, dissertations, personal statements, and resumes.
 Information about our current staff members can be found here.

 I have a strong writer in my class; how can I recommend them for employment?

-We're always looking for effective communicators to join our staff!
+We're always looking for effective communicators to join our staff, although we typically only hire new tutors for the fall semester.
 Please encourage interested individuals to contact an administrative staff member for information on how to apply.